AI in Procurement

 Cognitive Computing (CC) refers to any hardware or software that mimics the functioning of the human brain and helps improve decision-making.
-It models how the human brain senses, reasons and response to stimulation to solve specific tasks or challenges.
+It models how the human brain senses, reasons, and response to stimulation to solve specific tasks or challenges.

 Challenges with Cognitive Procurement

-AI Best Practices for Procurement
+AI Best Practices in Procurement

 Start with boring problems

 To start with AI, don’t look for miraculous new solutions to change the way you run your Procurement operations.
-Don’t think of AI like magical new technology.
+Don’t think of AI as magical new technology.
 Instead, think of AI from the business process point of view.
 Consider the challenging but boring business operations that already take time and resources to manage.
 The most immediate value of AI will not come from new applications, but from embedding technology into existing processes – for example, improving your existing spend analysis or contract management processes.

-Capture all possible data
+Capture all possible procurement data

 Another general rule of thumb is to capture as much data relevant to Procurement as you can before you know how to use it.
 Don’t wait for your data quality to be perfect.
 Instead, assume that AI technologies can help you interpret and improve historic data quality over time.
 The key is to collect more data for AI to interpret.
 The more data you give AI to train on, the better results you’re likely to get.

-Give AI clear challenges
+Give AI clear procurement challenges

 In its current state, AI and machine learning are very good at narrow use-cases.
 You can utilize machine learning to categorize Procurement costs based on invoice line items, but you’re not likely to have AI take over complex supplier negotiations.
 Evaluate which routine tasks require a lot of your procurement team’s time but have clear outcomes on performance.

-Be open to experiment
+Be open to experimenting